Intermediate extension of Chow motives of Abelian type: Gluing of motives

-\begin{Rem} The proof of Corollary~\ref{4K} follows the standard pattern for the construction of (bounded) weight structures.
-Its abstract ingredients are as follows: $\CD \subset \CC$ is a full triangulated sub-category of a triangulated category $\CC$ underlying a weight structure $w$, and $\CD$ is generated by a family $\CF$ of objects lying in the heart $\CC_{w=0}$.
-Then \cite[Thm.~4.3.2~II]{Bo} $w$ induces a weight structure on $\CD$, whose heart equals the category of retracts of the full, additive sub-category generated by $\CF$. \end{Rem}
+\begin{Rem} We used the standard pattern for the induction of (boun\-ded) weight structures.
+Its abstract ingredients are as follows: $\CD \subset \CC$ is a full, dense, triangulated sub-category of a triangulated ca\-te\-gory $\CC$ underlying a weight structure $w$, and as a triangulated category, $\CD$ is generated by a family $\CF$ of objects lying in the heart $\CC_{w=0}$.
+Then \cite[Thm.~4.3.2~II]{Bo} $w$ induces a bounded weight structure on $\CD$, whose heart equals the category of retracts of the full, additive sub-category generated by $\CF$. \end{Rem}